THE SHASTA FAMILY YMCA

 In 1945, W.D.
 Simmons led a Redding area committee with a goal of bringing a YMCA permanently to the area.
 Thanks to the committee’s work, the Shasta District YMCA was chartered on July 17, 1946.

-Under the direction of Dr. Melvin L. Gumm, an active board, that met at the Redding Hotel, continued to grow programs and membership, by utilizing schools, churches and homes.
-The Shasta District YMCA was re-chartered as the Shasta County YMCA on March 8, 1952.
+Under the direction of Dr. Melvin L. Gumm, the Mountain District YMCA's Board, which met at the Redding Hotel, continued to grow programs and membership, by utilizing schools, churches and homes.
+The Mountain District YMCA was re-chartered as the Shasta County YMCA on March 8, 1952.
 Willard Eaton was selected as the Shasta County YMCA’s first Executive Director, serving until 1958, when his wife Dorothy Eaton stepped in as Executive Director for one year.
 In 1953, Dorothy founded Camp McCumber, a week-long residence camp for youth.
-Camp McCumber is still one of the Y’s more popular programs, and serves as a lasting reminder of Dorothy's many contributions to the organization.
+Camp McCumber is still one of the Shasta Family YMCA's more popular programs, and serves as a lasting reminder of Dorothy's many contributions to the organization.

 In 1984, the Y purchased the Diamond International building and property for $502,000.
 This included four acres of land plus 19,000 square feet of building.
-In December 1984, the Y moved into its new (and current) home in the heart of Redding at 1155 N. Court Street.
-Led by Dr. Gilbert Collyer, the Shasta College president, a group of 25 men, who called themselves "The Y’s Men", raised the necessary money and spent countless hours to transform the lumberyard.
+In December 1984, the Y moved into its new (and current) home in the heart of Redding at the corner of Eureka Way and Court Street.
+Led by Dr. Gilbert Collyer, the Shasta College president, a group of 25 men, who called themselves "The Y’s Men", raised the necessary money, and spent countless hours, to transform the lumberyard.

 Community donations provided further facility additions.
 An outdoor heated pool was completed in June of 1996, and an outdoor pool locker and shower facility was completed in 1997.
 In 1998, a ribbon cutting ceremony was held for the expansion of the west side of the facility.
 This expansion added approximately 2,500 square feet to the facility, housing a new wood studio floor, a cardio equipment mezzanine, and additional Cybex equipment.
 A soccer field, playground and running course were completed in spring of 1999.

 In 2002, the Y received a $1 million grant from the California Department of Juvenile Justice to add a youth conference center, recreation gym and stage.
-During construction, a new lobby, child watch room, member services area, bathrooms and weight area were built as well.
-By the end of 2004, Y members were able to enjoy these new additions to the Court Street facility.
+During construction, a new lobby, child watch room, member services area, bathrooms, and weight area were built as well.
+By the end of 2004, Y members were able to enjoy these new additions.

-The membership of the Shasta Family YMCA has grown from 800 members in December 1984, when it first opened its doors at the Court Street location, to more than 8,000 today.
-It has touched thousands of lives through its team sports, swimming instruction, fitness programs, afterschool programs and camps.
+Many individuals of great foresight, imagination and dedication have led the Shasta Family YMCA, and continue to do so.
+The membership of the Shasta Family YMCA has grown from 800 members in December 1984, when it first opened its doors at the Court Street location, to more than 7,000 today.
+It has touched thousands of lives through its team sports, swimming instruction, fitness programs, afterschool programs, and camps.
 In addition, the Y has always supported a variety of local organizations by opening its facility to their program participants and clients, such as the the Special Olympics, One Safe Place, the Good News Rescue Mission, and local schools.

-Many men and women of great foresight, imagination and dedication have led the Shasta Family YMCA.
 Today, the Y's membership is on an upward trend, daily usage by members is strong, and thanks to the community’s generosity, the Y is meeting the rising requests for financial assistance in child care, membership, programs and camp.
 Guided by a Strategic Plan, developed by the Board of Directors and Y staff, the Y is committed to an aggressive pathway to growth and improved quality.
-Because of the people who have built and supported the Shasta Family YMCA for over 75 years, the Shasta Family YMCA is able, more vigorously than ever, to focus on developing the potential of youth, improving individual health and well-being, and giving back and supporting our neighbors.
+Because of the people who have built and supported the Shasta Family YMCA for over 75 years, the Y is able, more vigorously than ever, to focus on developing the potential of youth, improving individual health and well-being, and giving back and supporting our neighbors.

 Working together for a better us.